A Five-Step Guide to Choosing the Right Credit Card

 Step 5: Apply for the Card With the Highest Overall Value

-After you’ve identified the desired features, you may feel ready to submit applications.
-Before you do, take a moment to read the below advice on how to choose the best credit card.
+After you’ve identified the desired features, you can feel ready to submit applications.

 Protect Your Credit Score